CCTSAI-Tony/robofriends/README.md

 	<br>
 </div>

-This web app let you find out your own robofriends which is fetched from json file!
+This web app let you find out your own robofriends which is fetched from the [RoboHash](https://robohash.org/)!
 [LINK](https://cctsai-tony.github.io/robofriends/).

 I'm happy to accept more configurability and features.
 PR welcome!
 What you see here is just what I needed for my own apps.